javissimo/javissimo.github.io/src/content/blog/post-2.md

 - **Use of Version Control:** Showcase your use of version control systems like Git and GitHub to demonstrate your collaboration and code management skills.

-- **Code Samples:** Include snippets of code from your projects to give visitors an insight into your coding style and problem-solving abilities.
+- **Code Samples:** Include snippets of code from your photos to give visitors an insight into your coding style and problem-solving abilities.

 ## 3. Emphasize Responsive Design